-P158L58: The Co-located AP subfield is set to 1 to indicate that the AP reported in this Neighbor Report element is co-located with the AP sending the Neighbor Report element.
+P158L58: The Co-located AP subfield is set to 1 to indicate that the AP reported in this Neighbor Report element is in the same co-located AP set as the AP sending the Neighbor Report element.

-P159L05: The Member of ESS with 2.4/5GHz Co-located AP subfield is set to 1 if the reported AP is part of an ESS where all the APs operating in the same band as the reported AP (irrespective of the operating channel within that band) that might be detected by a STA receiving this frame have dot11MemberOfColocatedESSOptionImplemented equal to true and so have a corresponding co-located AP operating in the 2.4 GHz or 5 GHz bands.
+P159L05: The Member of ESS with 2.4/5GHz Co-located AP subfield is set to 1 if the reported AP is part of an ESS where each AP within the ESS and operating in the same band as the reported AP (irrespective of the operating channel within that band) that might be detected by a STA receiving this frame has dot11MemberOfColocatedESSOptionImplemented equal to true and also has a corresponding AP operating in the 2.4 GHz or 5 GHz bands that is in the same co-located AP set as that AP.
 It is set to 0 otherwise or if the reporting AP does not have that information.
 It is reserved if the reported AP is operating in the 2.4 GHz or 5 GHz bands.

-P159L27: The Co-located With a 6 GHz AP subfield is set to 1 to indicate that the AP reported by the Neighbor Report element is co-located with an AP operating in the 6 GHz band, and that the 6 GHz AP can be discovered by Management frames sent by the reported AP.
+P159L27: The Co-located With a 6 GHz AP subfield is set to 1 to indicate that the AP reported by the Neighbor Report element is in the same co-located AP set as a 6 GHz AP, and that the 6 GHz AP can be discovered by Management frames sent by the reported AP.
 It is set to 0 otherwise.

-P164L56: The Co-Located AP subfield is set to 1 if every AP in this Neighbor AP Information field is co-located with the transmitting AP.
+P164L56: The Co-Located AP subfield is set to 1 if every AP in this Neighbor AP Information field is in the same co-located AP set as the transmitting AP.
 It is set to 0 otherwise, or if the information is unknown.

-P166L53: The Member of ESS with 2.4/5GHz Co-located AP subfield is set to 1 if the reported AP is part of an ESS where all the APs operating in the same band as the reported AP (irrespective of the operating channel within that band) that might be detected by a STA receiving this frame have dot11MemberOfColocatedESSOptionImplemented equal to true and so have a corresponding co-located AP operating in the 2.4 GHz or 5 GHz bands.
+P166L53: The Member of ESS with 2.4/5GHz Co-located AP subfield is set to 1 if the reported AP is part of an ESS where each AP within the ESS and operating in the same band as the reported AP (irrespective of the operating channel within that band) that might be detected by a STA receiving this frame has dot11MemberOfColocatedESSOptionImplemented equal to true and has a corresponding AP operating in the 2.4 GHz or 5 GHz bands that is in the same co-located AP set as the AP.
 It is set to 0 otherwise or if the reporting AP does not have that information.
 It is reserved if the reported AP is operating in the 2.4 GHz or 5 GHz bands.

 P301L36:

-allows a STA of a multi-band capable device or a STA that has co-located STAs to transmit or forward an MMPDU that was constructed by, addressed by or addressed to a different STA in the same device
+allows a STA of a multi-band capable device or a STA that is in the same device as another STA to transmit or forward an MMPDU that was constructed by, addressed by or addressed to a different STA in the same device

 P302L38: In Beacon and Probe Response frames, a Reduced Neighbor Report element may be transmitted by an AP with dot11TVHTOptionImplemented or dot11FILSActivated true.
 In FILS Discovery frames, a Reduced Neighbor Report element is optionally sent by a FILS AP.
-An AP that operates in the 2.4 GHz or 5 GHz band and that is co-located with one or more APs that operate in the 6 GHz band shall follow the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS) for including a Reduced Neighbor Report element in Beacon and Probe Response frames.
+An AP that operates in the 2.4 GHz or 5 GHz band and that is in the same co-located AP set as one or more 6 GHz APs shall follow the rules defined in 26.17.2.4 (Out of band discovery of a 6 GHz BSS) for including a Reduced Neighbor Report element in Beacon and Probe Response frames.
 A Reduced Neighbor Report element contains information on neighbor APs.
 A Reduced Neighbor Report element might not be exhaustive either by choice or by the fact that there may be neighbor APs not known to the AP.